bjucps209/spring22-team3/README.md

 - Implemented player movement
 - Implemented basic Enemy movement
 - Implemented visual projectiles
+- Implemented sound

 ### Serialization

 - Implemented save and load methods for model classes
 - Created a functional pause menu that pauses the game when opened
+- Pause menu can now be opened and closed with Escape
 - Working save and load functions

 ### Auxilary Screens